 Now, about chocolate.
 Somehow when it’s thinner, rounder, shinier (and terrible value for money), it just seems to taste better.
 Is that some sort of childhood nostalgia-related release of dopamine happening here?
 Take me back to childhood Easter egg hunts please!
 Or maybe it’s the thrill of smashing a goofy-toothed chocolate bunny and eating it.

 I’ll never know.
-But they have been on sale since basically Boxing Day, taunting us, and we can usually show some restraint because we’re good girls and boys and it’s not Easter…yet.
+But they have been on sale since basically Boxing Day, taunting us, and we can usually show some restraint because we’re good kids and it’s not Easter…yet.

 So what should we do now that it’s socially acceptable to fill our trolleys with Easter chocolate?